IWLTechnology/ButlerCube/README.md

 More information will be provided soon, once the project has finished development.

+This is part of the Butler Project (https://thebutlerproject.glitch.me).

 ## To Do

 Update and finish the schematics adn project information